 For religious tolerance, or religious freedom to work a government also needs to have a strong set of civil liberties.
 What does your freedom to follow a religion mean if the government is able to arbitrarily seize anyone's property.
 One needs an independent judiciary, equality before the law, property rights, freedom of speech and press, etc. to make freedom of religion and by extension freedom of thought and communication a working reality.

 Once one has these things then the individual has the freedom to express beliefs without the government punishing one for those beliefs.
 But what is key is that the ideas now have freedom to compete with one another, and for the stronger ones to thrive and spread.
 Democracy promises power to the people but actually when all rule no one rules and the ideas, Dawkins' memes, are empowered.
 With civil liberties the people are promised freedom but the key is that the ideas are now free.

 It has been noted that to make our constitutional freedoms real we often have to have the money to hire a lawyer to defend them.
-This is a difficulty for the individual, but any idea that has any chance of be implemented in a reasonably short period of time will generally have plenty of supporters who can collectively easily afford the price of a lawyer.
+This is a difficulty for the individual, but any idea that has any chance of being implemented in a reasonably short period of time will generally have plenty of supporters who can collectively easily afford the price of a lawyer.
 So civil liberty works as a system for protecting ideas even if it does not always protect people.

 And as before there was a new system of information processing, the printing press.
 As the alphabet democratized literacy, the printing press democratized the ownership of books and other reading material.
-We might note there were several innovations that helped, the invention of paper, a cheap, long lasting writing material, and movable type, invented by the Chinese, reinvented and more widely used by the West.
+We might note there were several innovations that helped, the Chinese invention of paper, a cheap, long lasting writing material, and movable type, also invented by the Chinese, but reinvented and more widely used by the West.

 All of this progress has created a world where an unknown writer could paraphrase the words of Victor Hugo to create the pithy and siring statement, “Nothing is more powerful than an idea whose time has come.”
 Step by step this was more and more the reality.